KDAB/cxx-qt/book/src/qobject/generated-qobject.md

 You may notice that the mutable version of this is `unsafe` to call.
 This is by design.
-Modifying a field that corresponds to a `#[qproperty]` without calling the appropriate changed signal may cause undefined behavior.
+Modifying a field that corresponds to a `#[qproperty]` without calling the appropriate changed signal may cause a logic error.
 Therefore all direct access to a struct that is wrapped in a QObject is unsafe!

 You may modify the struct and then manually call the required changed signals.